arnelenero/simpler-state/README.md

 **If you like this library, the concept, and its simplicity, please give it a star ⭐️ on the [GitHub repo](https://github.com/arnelenero/simpler-state) to let me know.** 😀

-The RFC (Request For Comments) has ended, but please feel free to open an issue on GitHub for any concerns/questions/suggestions.
+This project has enabled [GitHub Discussions](https://github.com/arnelenero/simpler-state/discussions).
+Please feel free to post any questions/suggestions there.
+For issues, please report them [here](https://github.com/arnelenero/simpler-state/issues).

 ## Prior Art